perpetualKid/BrickPi.Uwp/README.md

 ### Sensors

-Sensor ports typically need to be initialized with the specific sensor type, as different sensors use different response data format.
-If not initialiezd, each sensor port is initialized with a RawSensor (technically sending a 10-bit response value), which some analog sensors are using.
+Sensor ports need to be initialized with the specific sensor type, as different sensors use different response data format.
+If not explicitely initialiezd, each sensor port is initialized as a RawSensor (technically sending a 10-bit response value), which some analog sensors are using.
 Instances of the specific sensor type need to be created, and attached to the Brick.Sensors collection.
 If multiple sensors will be attached, initialization can be hold until all sensors are created and added to the collection.

 ```C#
 NXTTouchSensor touch = new NXTTouchSensor(SensorPort.Port_S1, SensorType.TOUCH_DEBOUNCE);